Tailgating Trade Secrets by Carrie Morey • Featured in Hot Little Suppers Cookbook

 - • A good time!!

 *These tips & tricks come from Hot Little Suppers cookbook.
-Pre-order here*
+Order here*

 Whether it’s a football game or the rodeo, I love to tailgate.
 Taking a party along with me is one of my favorite ways to entertain.
 Over the years, I have developed a few tricks of the trade that make it easier and more fun.
 It’s all about convenience.
 The better job you do packing it in, the easier it is to pack it all up when it’s time to go home!